 If You Don't Winterize Your Boat, Here's What Happens

 If you live where it drops below freezing and your boat is more complex than a dinghy, you need to winterize.
-Failing to winterize can cost yourself money and time with avoidable repairs and make you miss the start of the boating season.
+Failing to winterize can cost you money and time with avoidable repairs and make you miss the start of the boating season.
 I'll make a confession up front - I damaged my first boat by not winterizing properly.
 You'll want to learn from my mistakes.

 System by system, there's a lot that can go wrong, and most of it is about water freezing where it doesn't belong.
 Below, I'll go over each potential complication in depth.